-The analysis performed to justify federal investment in navigation improvements in the UMR-IWW feasibility report is atypical in some respects; the analysis had to account for a complex set of risks and uncertainties resulting from a 50-year planning horizon for the extensive UMR-IWW system.
+The UMR-IWW feasibility report evaluating the federal interest in investments in navigation improvements is atypical in some respects.
+The analysis had to account for a complex set of risks and uncertainties resulting from a 50-year planning horizon for the extensive UMR-IWW system.
 For the Final Feasibility Report and PEIS, the Corps used a scenario-based approach, rather than forecasting navigation demand over 50 years (which the Corps was doing prior to the criticism in 2000 and 2001).
 The scenario approach examined UMR-IWW movements for five traffic scenarios based on differing world trade, crop area, crop yield, and consumption patterns.

 The Corps used the scenarios to arrive at a preferred navigation plan and to make three general findings.
-First, no single navigation alternative was a clear best choice across a range of economic conditions.
-Second, the preferred navigation alternative depended on two variables: (1) traffic forecasts derived from future trade scenarios, and (2) price sensitivity of shippers.
+First, no single navigation alternative was a clear best choice across a range of economic conditions.17 Second, the preferred navigation alternative depended on two variables: (1) traffic forecasts derived from future trade scenarios, and (2) price sensitivity of shippers.
 Third, "the risks are high if no action is taken and high traffic occurs.
 Risks are also high if a large investment is made and increases in traffic do not materialize."
 Stated another way, the Corps found every alternative (including no action) to contain risk in the face of an uncertain future.
 Meeting a fundamental criterion for federal involvement - that national economic development benefits exceed costs - depends on what the future holds.
-For example according to the Corps' analysis, if UMR-IWW traffic continues at the fairly constant level of the last 20 years, costs of large-scale measures would likely exceed benefits.
-If navigation traffic on the system increases (i.e., follows the longer 50-year growth trend), benefits probably will exceed costs.
-These findings are useful for understanding why proceeding with navigation capacity expansion remained controversial during the 108th Congress.
-For a discussion of the difference of opinion on the urgency of new locks, the feasibility of using alternatives to new locks for reducing delays, and the confidence level in the Corps analysis, see CRS
+For example, according to the Corps' analysis, if UMR-IWW traffic continues at the fairly constant level of the last 20 years, costs of large-scale measures would likely exceed benefits.
+20 If navigation traffic on the system increases (i.e., follows the longer 50-year growth trend), benefits probably will exceed costs.21 These findings are useful for understanding why proceeding with navigation capacity expansion remains controversial.
+For a discussion of the difference of opinion on the urgency of new locks, the feasibility of using alternatives to new locks for reducing delays, and the confidence level in the Corps analysis, see CRS Report RL32470, Upper Mississippi River-Illinois Waterway Navigation Expansion: An Agricultural Transportation and Environmental Context, coordinated by Randy Schnepf.